"Now I see the secret of making the best person: it is to grow in the open air and to eat and sleep with the earth." - Walt Whitman

 Last year my company, Aloha Bay, sold over a million candles just at national natural food stores.
 I remember as a boy seeing candles burning in the church and feeling the hypnotic sense of getting lost in the flame.
 To me a lit candle is a classic spiritual and religious image reminding me of the eternal flame of the prayers of those who light these candles, all with their personal petitions to God, hoping that those flames reach up to the heavens and propel our prayers to the Divine.

 Candles become the externalized fire that represents the internal inner flame of our immutable spirit.
 Everyone who lights a candle has an intention in mind whether to heal a loved one or simply provide ambiance or fragrance in their personal spaces.
 From ancient to present times candles are widely used in the practice of prayer, inspiration, meditation, invocation and ritual.
 Webster's dictionary definition of votive is "dedicated or performed in fulfillment of a vow."
 Candle burning is an ancient practice in both the conventional religious sense and in esoteric spiritual practices.
 In my home I burn fragrance free palm taper candles during the dinner meal.
 For special holiday meals I burn pure beeswax candles.
 It's just a family tradition.
-In my meditation hall I light a white Rainforest Alliance certified tea light as I sit.
+In my meditation hall I light a white tea light coconut candle as I sit.
 During the holidays I burn my favorite holiday scents in my fireplace.
 To scent my rooms I use our Himalayan salt aroma lamp with therapeutic grade 100% pure essential oils of organic orange, lavender, and sage.

 Creating Sacred Space